 “We make no attempt to pick the few winners that will emerge from an ocean of unproven enterprises.
 We’re not smart enough to do that, and we know it.” – Warren Buffett

-After all, the goal is to find quality businesses that will compound in value over the course of many years.
+The goal is to find quality businesses that will compound in value over time.
 If we get this right, our portfolio’s return will take care of itself.

-Many companies that boast long and successful corporate lives provide basic products and services – snacks, beverages, toothpaste, medicine, convenience stores, etc.
+Many companies that boast long and successful corporate lives provide basic products and services – snacks, beverages, toothpaste, medicine, electricity, etc.

 “Beware the investment activity that produces applause; the great moves are usually greeted by yawns.” – Warren Buffett

 There is no need to try and be a hero or impress anyone with our investments.
 Boring can be beautiful.

 9. Low-cost index funds are sensible for most investors